DalexKraus/DPlayTimeProxy/README.md

 The collected data can then be accessed via the DPlayTimeAPI.

-THIS PROXY IS USING THE FOLLOWING MESSAGING-CHANNELS (Make sure you don't send on any of those!)
+THIS PROXY USES THE FOLLOWING MESSAGING-CHANNELS
 ---

 * pt_request_channel